guocheng-feng/Consensus-Reference/README.md

 1. (2022 Media Watch) **News Media Exposure and Community Consensus on Terrorism in a Developing Country: First and Second Level Agenda-Setting Effects.** _Yousaf, M., Hu, Z., & Raza, S. H._ [[web](https://journals.sagepub.com/doi/10.1177/09760911221130818)]

 ## Q3: How can we extract agendas from social media posts?
+In **The Gutenberg Galaxy: The Making of Typographic Man [[1962](https://en.wikipedia.org/wiki/The_Gutenberg_Galaxy)]**, Marshall McLuhan proclaimed that “The new electronic interdependence recreates the world in the image of a global village”.

 ### 3.1 Word Representations